This unloved 1980s Volvo is gearing up for a comeback

 Work on the drivetrain commenced as early as 1978, with ambition resulting in a stereotypical flared-trouser and cocaine approach; ‘Aim for the stars’.
 Well, if it worked for David Bowie, who coincidentally owned a 262C...

 Thusly, the project was dubbed Galaxy.
 The result produced a forward-thinking machine with enough space for the dog, kids and even young Björn Borg’s ego.
-You could attend both the garden centre and the local opera house in serene comfort.
+You could attend both the garden centre and the local opera house in serene comfort and steadfast safety.

 The first of Volvo’s new front-wheel-drive models was officially launched at the Geneva Motor Show in 1986 – and it proved to be something of a sleeper.
-The 480 Coupé found a niche in the market and defended it with the steadfast ability of an LSD-abusing Geography lecturer.
+The 480 Coupé found a niche in the market and defended it with the tenacity of a meth-binging librarian. .

 The centre panel on the dashboard faced the driver, making it easier to access the controls – because lord knows how Mrs Ophelia Fortune could have coped without the soothing tones of Classic FM.
 Exciting stuff – that Saab had already utalised more than a decade before hand.